LachlanRumery/LachlanRumery/README.md

 ## Hello 👋, I'm `Lachlan Rumery`<sub>(he/him)</sub>.
-I'm currently in Y10 at high school, and although my younger age, keen to get coding.
+I'm currently in Y10 at high school, and enjoy coding.

 ***What am I currently working on?*** <br>